-When it comes to keeping a house clean and spiffy, it’s all hands on deck.
-Kids who pitch in to help with everyday tasks learn how to be responsible, how to cooperate and when the job is done, they’ll get a real sense of accomplishment.
-To make the task of training your mini-cleaning crew less daunting, we’ve made a list of household chores your kids can totally master, from ages two to 10.
+When it comes to keeping your house in order, it’s all about teamwork.
+Kids who have everyday tasks and responsibilities learn how to cooperate, gain a sense of independence and get a real sense of accomplishment.
+To make the task of doling out jobs to your crew, we’ve made a list of household chores your kids can totally master—even the two-year-old!
 Keep reading to see them all.

 Throw away trash.
 Oscar the Grouch doesn’t live here.

 Pick up sticks in the yard.
 To a toddler, what's more fun than collecting sticks?

 Put dirty clothes in the hamper.
 Show your little one where clothes go before he chooses his own drop spot.

 Match socks.
 An easy way to let someone else worry about why there's always one sock missing.

 Pick up the toys.
 Ask your toddler to help clean up when playtime is over, instead of doing it at the end of the day, when you’d rather be watching Netflix instead of cleaning up DUPLO blocks.

 Fold washcloths or napkins.
 Something small and square is the perfect first item to have your pre-k kid learn how to fold.

 Make their own bed.
 This is a tough one because busy school mornings can get in the way.
 Weekends are wide open, however, and there’s nothing like a made bed to give your home a clean, fresh feeling.

 Collect the mail.
 This one doesn't even feel like a chore.